Forest School At Home

 You have had new arrivals as well.
 WOW, how cute.

 If you started activity 1 then now is the time to gently check the pressed plant material and then have a go at creating a pressed flower picture.
-I will be checking mine and will promise a picture by mid week.
+I will be checking mine and will promise a picture very soon.

 Thank you for setting me a quiz.
 Answers below